LeoToso/LeoToso.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Leo, a Presidential fellow and second-year Ph.D. student in the Department of Electrical Engineering at Columbia University, where I am advised by [James Anderson](https://www.columbia.edu/~ja3451/).
-Before joining Columbia, I was an undergrad research assistant in the Department of Engineering Science at the University of Oxford, under the supervision of [Stephen Duncan](https://scholar.google.com/citations?user=l99dKkMAAAAJ&hl=en) and [Ross Drummond](https://scholar.google.com/citations?user=7eI7h3UAAAAJ&hl=en).
+I'm Leo, a presidential fellow and second-year Ph.D. student in the Department of Electrical Engineering at Columbia University, where I am advised by [James Anderson](https://www.columbia.edu/~ja3451/).
+Before joining Columbia, I was an undergrad research assistant in the Department of Engineering Science at the University of Oxford, working with [Stephen Duncan](https://scholar.google.com/citations?user=l99dKkMAAAAJ&hl=en) and [Ross Drummond](https://scholar.google.com/citations?user=7eI7h3UAAAAJ&hl=en).
 I was awarded my M.S. in Control, Signal, and Image Processing from the University of Paris-Saclay and the M.Eng. in Control Engineering from CentraleSupélec in 2022, where I worked with [Giorgio Valmorbida](https://scholar.google.com/citations?user=FgtzOj0AAAAJ&hl=en).
 In addition, I received my B.Eng. in Electrical Engineering from the University of Campinas (Unicamp) in 2022, working with [Matheus Souza](https://scholar.google.com/citations?user=DeQYj8QAAAAJ&hl=en).
 You can find out more about my research and professional expirience in my [CV](https://drive.google.com/file/d/1KMEcRGXyzPxKzNBeniAHbScL-8E_HuDe/view?usp=sharing).